biocatiit/website/content/news/2018_everything_biosaxs1.rst

             Students will have a day and a half of lectures and hands-on software tutorials on the basics of BioSAXS data collection and processing from expert practitioners in the field.
-This will be followed by real data collection on the BioCAT beamline (Sector 18 at the APS) and data analysis help.
+This will be followed by data collection on the BioCAT beamline (Sector 18 at the APS) and data analysis help.
 Students are encouraged to bring 1-2 research samples for the data collection.